 - Plain eye drops (or eye wash).

 - Styptic powder.
 Very handy for assisting with clotting, if required.
+Dog Dad has been known to borrow it for shaving cuts too.

 - Bitter wound guard.
 Deters licking, nibbling, or biting during healing.
 We would normally have some of this on hand in case needed, but now it lives with the rest of our pet medical supplies.